stacks-archive/blockstack-browser/.changeset/good-badgers-dance.md

 '@stacks/wallet-web': patch
 ---

-fixed set-password page alignment issues
+This update fixes a regression where the set-password page became mis-aligned.